fschirinzi/translation-manager-for-laravel/README.md

 :white_check_mark: Check nested directories <br>
 :white_check_mark: Display where translations are found <br>
 :white_check_mark: Display where translations are missing <br>
+:white_check_mark: Export all translations to CSV for easy sharing with your translator <br>

 ## Installation
 ```sh